Food and Drug Administration, HHS.

 Notice of public meeting; request for comments.

-The Food and Drug Administration (FDA or Agency) is announcing a public meeting to discuss proposed recommendations for the reauthorization of the Biosimilar User Fee Act (BsUFA) for fiscal years (FYs) 2018 through 2022.
-BsUFA authorizes FDA to collect fees and use them for the process for the review of biosimilar biological product applications.
+The Food and Drug Administration (FDA or Agency) is announcing a public meeting on the reauthorization of the Biosimilar User Fee Act (BsUFA) for fiscal years (FYs) 2018 through 2022.
+BsUFA authorizes FDA to collect user fees for the process for the review of biosimilar biological products.
 The current legislative authority for BsUFA expires in September 2017.
-At that time, new legislation will be required for FDA to continue collecting biosimilar Start Printed Page 64172biological product user fees in future fiscal years.
-Following an initial consultation with public stakeholders and discussions with the regulated industry, the Federal Food, Drug, and Cosmetic Act (the FD&C Act) directs FDA to publish the recommendations for the reauthorized program in the Federal Register, hold a meeting at which the public may present its views on such recommendations, and provide for a period of 30 days for the public to provide written comments on such recommendations.
-FDA will then consider the public views and comments and revise the recommendations as necessary.
+At that time, new legislation will be required for FDA to continue collecting user fees in future fiscal years.
+The Federal Food, Drug, and Cosmetic Act (the FD&C Act) requires that FDA begin the BsUFA reauthorization process by publishing a notice in the Federal Register requesting public input and holding a public meeting where the public may present its views on the reauthorization.
+FDA invites public comment on the BsUFA performance goals as the Agency begins the process to reauthorize the program in FYs 2018-2022.

 The meeting will be held at the FDA White Oak Campus, 10903 New Hampshire Ave., Bldg.
-31 Conference Center, the Great Room (rm.
-1503, Section A), Silver Spring, MD 20993-0002.
-Participants must enter through Building 1 and undergo security screening.
-For more information on parking and security procedures, please refer to http://www.fda.gov/AboutFDA/WorkingatFDA/BuildingsandFacilities/WhiteOakCampusInformation/ucm241740.htm.
+31 Conference Center, in section B and C of the Great Room (Rm.
+1503), Silver Spring, MD 20993.
+Participants must Start Printed Page 58260enter through Building 1 and undergo security screening.
+For more information on parking and security procedures, please visit http://www.fda.gov/AboutFDA/WorkingatFDA/BuildingsandFacilities/WhiteOakCampusInformation/ucm241740.htm.

 FOR FURTHER INFORMATION CONTACT: